 Since then, we’ve been gallivanting the world together for almost three years.
 Together, we’ve built our business from the ground up and although we have a long way to go, we love being able to work on our passions.

-Perigrate, on the other hand, is such a beautiful word which denotes freedom to roam, love for travel, and allure for everything unknown!
+Perigrate, on the other hand, is such a beautiful word that denotes freedom to roam, love for travel, and allure for everything unknown!
 When I first read about the world Nemophilist, it was one of those moments where I had to go, wow-is that even a word?
 But then again, most of the words in this list gave me that reaction as well.

 4. Eudaimonia (noun) The contented happy state you feel when you travel